 Auto-Generated Variables

-When you create an app, Potions auto-generates environment variables so your Phoenix app can boot and connect to its database without any manual configuration.
+When you create an app, Potions auto-generates environment variables so your Phoenix app can boot, connect to its database, and write persistent files without any manual configuration.
 These variables are marked with an auto badge to distinguish them from variables you add yourself.

 The Variables